-The UK and the EU have managed to agree on a new Brexit deal.
-The agreement is an international treaty setting the terms of the UK withrawal from the European Union.
+The UK and the EU have managed to find a compromise on a new Brexit deal.
+The agreement is an international treaty setting the terms of the UK withdrawal from the European Union.

-The main changes compared to the deal negotiated by Theresa May (which was rejected by parliament) are about customs provisions for Northern Ireland and the now weakened promise to maintain similar rules on workers, consumers and environmental standards in the future.
+The main changes compared to the deal negotiated by Theresa May (which was rejected by parliament) concern customs arrangements for Northern Ireland and a weakened promise to maintain alignment on workers, consumers and environmental standards in the future.
 The rest has not changed.
-But what does the deal say about your rights?
+So what does the deal say about your rights?
 Here is a recap.